LittleGreenViper/DemoCustomChartApp/README.md

 The project is set up as a very simple, 1-view SwiftUI app.

-You should access the project, by opening [the workspace (`DemoCustomChartApp.xcworkspace`)](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/master/DemoCustomChartApp.xcworkspace) file.
+We should access the project, by opening [the workspace (`DemoCustomChartApp.xcworkspace`)](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/master/DemoCustomChartApp.xcworkspace) file.

-If you do that, the project navigator panel (left side) will look like this (in the [`00.Starting-Point`](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/00.Starting-Point) tag):
+If we do that, the project navigator panel (left side) will look like this (in the [`00.Starting-Point`](https://github.com/LittleGreenViper/DemoCustomChartApp/tree/00.Starting-Point) tag):

 | Figure 0: Initial Xcode Navigator Display |
 | :-: |